 With Google Slides, you would have to probably create everything from scratch.
-Although there are sections that allow you to add text and title similar to PowerPoint, embedding of graphics, charts, and icons doesn’t come that easily because you have to browse through the menu option.
-If you are someone who would like to experiment and customize with available themes, then Google Slides is likely to disappoint you because of lack of options available.
+Although there are sections that allow you to add text and title similar to PowerPoint, the embedding graphics, charts, and icons don’t come that easily because you have to browse through the menu option.
+If you are someone who would like to experiment and customize with available themes, then Google Slides is likely to disappoint you because of the lack of options available.

 Editing & formatting backgrounds is a cakewalk with PowerPoint.
 For business use, one would often want to add tables, charts & diagrams to present data.